phaze-the-dumb/VRCOSCS/docs.md

 ### Slightly More Advanced Usage

+Empty Strings.

+If you try to just use an empty string in HONK as a value, it breaks the object structure, we have gotten around this by using `""` this will be replaced with an empty string in VRCOSCS code.

+===

 Conditional Statements!

 Oh boy, my favourite part of this.
 We can add conditional statements or if statements if you like to our code.